Why Water and Wind Are Complementary

 Water

-A hydropower plant with two generating units of 50 MW each has an installed capacity of 100 MW.
+A hydropower plant with 2 generating units of 50 MW each has an installed capacity of 100 MW.

 Wind

-This doesn't mean that the wind farm or the hydropower plant always has a maximum output of 100 MW.
-What it does mean is that if all the wind turbines or all the hydroelectric generating units were working to full capacity at a given moment, the facility's output would be 100 MW.
+This doesn't mean that the wind farm always generates 100 MW.
+What it does mean is that if all the wind turbines were working to capacity at a given moment, the facility's output would be 100 MW.

 Firm capacity